LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 # Structure of the S3 buckets and Glue tables
 The data created along the process (initial full load, increments and snapshots) is stored in S3 in the raw and refined zones, with one folder per table.

-The ready-for-use data is in the Refined zone Planning bucket, in the snapshot area.
+The ready-for-use data is in the refined zone bucket with the prefix /planning/tascomi/snapshot.
 The corresponding tables in the Glue catalog are simply called applications, appeals, etc. To get the latest data, the query must refer to the snapshot_date latest partition, for example
 ```
 select * from "dataplatform-stg-tascomi-refined-zone"."applications" where snapshot_date = (select max(snapshot_date) from "dataplatform-stg-tascomi-refined-zone"."applications")
 ```